devops-works/binenv/DISTRIBUTIONS.md

 - [mygopherhose](https://github.com/devops-works/mygopherhose/): Faster import for mysqldumps
 - [mysql_random_data_load](https://github.com/Percona-Lab/mysql_random_data_load/): MySQL random data loader
 - [naabu](https://github.com/projectdiscovery/naabu/): A fast port scanner written in go with focus on reliability and simplicity.
 Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests
-- [naabu-win](https://github.com/projectdiscovery/naabu/): A fast port scanner written in go with focus on reliability and simplicity.
-Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests (windows)
 - [node-problem-detector](https://github.com/kubernetes/node-problem-detector/): This is a place for various problem detectors running on the Kubernetes nodes.
 - [nomad](https://www.nomadproject.io/): Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
 Nomad is easy to operate and scale and has native Consul and Vault integrations.
 - [nuclei](https://github.com/projectdiscovery/nuclei/): Fast and customizable vulnerability scanner based on simple YAML based DSL.